KennethEvans/VS-WindowsPerformance/README.md

 There is also a C# console project, Windows Performance Review, in the Solution.

+**Installation**

+If you are installing from a download, just unzip the files into a directory somewhere convenient.
+Then run it from there.
+If you are installing from a build, copy these files and directories from the bin/Release directory to a convenient directory.

+* WindowsPerformanceViewer.exe
+* Help

+To uninstall, just delete these files.

 **More Information**

 More information and FAQ are at https://kennethevans.github.io as well as more projects from the same author.